tterb/tterb.github.io/_posts/2016-11-05-how-to-upgrade-ssd-pt1.md

 image: razer-blade.jpg
 tags:
   - Razer
+  - Laptop
-  - laptop
+  - Tech
-  - tech
+  - Tools
-  - how-to
+  - How-To
-  - tutorial
+  - Tutorial
 ---

   When upgrading the SSD on my 2015 Razer Blade, I found many inquiries, yet limited resources on the topic.
 As a result, I figured I would make this guide seeing as the process was fairly straight&ndash;forward and the results were both beneficial and cost-effective.